mononobi/pyrin/README.md

 and there. and also reducing the chances of annoying bugs due to forgetting to register something in somewhere.

+# prerequisites

+to be able to run tests, it is required to create a .env file inside src directory containing all the configuration keys that have null value in their corresponding settings file. a sample .env file is available in samples/dotenv.

-# code editing and running tests in pycharm
+# code editing in pycharm

-open the project in pycharm and it will create required pipenv. then run the src/start_test.py script in pycharm.
+open the project in pycharm and it will create required pipenv environment. then you could start developing the application.

+# running tests in pycharm

+add a new script in pycharm's edit configurations dialog and choose the src/start_test.py script. then run or debug it.

 # installation

-execute the scripts/setup/install.sh script to install pyrin system-wide, then you'll be able to run tests using scripts/setup/run-test.sh script.
+to install the application, you must put a valid .env file inside src directory. then execute the scripts/setup/install.sh script to install pyrin system-wide, then you'll be able to run tests using /var/app_root/pyrin_framework/app/run-test.sh script.